-There is no evidence that informing dealers prioritizes adoption by the wealthiest farmers, which might have been expected if agrodealers cater more to larger and wealthier farmers.
-In particular, Table A10 shows that there is no treatment-effect heterogeneity according to farm size.
+There is no evidence that informing dealers prioritizes adoption by the wealthiest farmers, which might have been expected if agro-dealers catered more to larger and wealthier farmers.
+In particular, online Appendix Table A10 shows that there is no treatment-effect heterogeneity according to farm size.
 Adoption is more likely by larger farmers, but this is equally true in treatment and control blocks.
 We also find no heterogeneity according to being below the poverty line or in a marginalized caste group.

-4.4 Supply-side responses to the treatment
+D. Supply-Side Responses to the Treatment

 Recall that we only treated a fraction of the dealers in each block.
-More precisely, 42% of sample dealers in treatment blocks received seeds and information (Table A11).
+More precisely, 42 percent of sample dealers in treatment blocks received seeds and information (online Appendix Table A11).
 These dealers were not randomized.
 Hence, our dealer-level analysis compares all private dealers in treatment blocks to those in control blocks.
-We therefore capture any direct effect of receiving the seeds and information and any spillovers - which of course could be either negative or positive.
+We therefore capture any direct effect of receiving the seeds and information and any spillovers-which of course could be either negative or positive.